Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ### Creating a Unix Account (SSH Key Rotation) Secret

-Under Secret Server’s Common Criteria compliance standards, you can setup Secret Server to rotate SSH Keys for Unix Accounts.
+Under Secret Server's Common Criteria compliance standards, you can setup Secret Server to rotate SSH Keys for Unix Accounts.

 To setup a Launcher, you will need: